mumbleskates/bilrost/README.md

 has a discriminant value of zero (`0`).
 If a different discriminant value is used, it may not be possible to change an enum type in a field to a `u32` to support decoding unknown enumeration values.
-This is because the default value of each field in a bilrost struct always encodes and decodes from no data, and changing the type to one where the default value represents a different number would change the meaning of every encoding in which that field is default.
+This is because the default value of each field in a Bilrost struct always encodes and decodes from no data, and changing the type to one where the default value represents a different number would change the meaning of every encoding in which that field is default.